Do-more

 modularize their programs with stages and therefore multiple ISGs were

-(Task & Program code blocks) with Program code blocks supporting
+& Program code blocks) with Program code blocks supporting stages.

-stages running independently and the very first stage is the initial
+running independently and the very first stage is the initial one, then

-one, then the ISG instruction is not needed.
-This simplifies stages and
+the ISG instruction is not needed.
+This simplifies stages and encourages

-encourages a better programming practice of having a single
+a better programming practice of having a single well-defined entry

-needed in a single Program code block, use the SGDIVRG (Jump to
+in a single Program code block, use the SGDIVRG (Jump to Mulitple

-Mulitple Stages) instruction in the first stage or simply set the other
+Stages) instruction in the first stage or simply set the other stages

-individual sequencing operations and each sequencing operation should
+sequencing operations and each sequencing operation should have one

 Do-more FAQ0004